ChrisTerBeke/homey-remeha/README.md

 # Remeha Home

-Adds support for Remeha Home connected appliances.
+Unofficial support for Remeha Home.
+Currently only the Remeha Mercuria Ace is tested.